dividebysandwich/rusty-pipes/readme.md

 * MIDI and Audio recording of performances
 * MIDI-learning for control of stops, saved to file for each organ
 * Graphical and text mode (TUI) user interface
+* REST API for remote control and physical organ consoles

 ## Missing features / Limitations / Known Issues

 * Streaming mode will not work well on HDDs or slow SSDs (use precaching in such cases)
 * No support for split manuals and switches
 * Does not work as a plugin in DAWs
-* No support for percussive sound effects

 *Contributions to add the above or other features are welcome!*